Drama in Lake Garda

 Lake Garda is a year-round destination with warmer weather in May and the summer months.
 Optional activities include bowling, pizza evening or a boat cruise on the Lake.

-Wider curriculum links: Offering superb facilities alongside welcoming Italian culture and a stunning lakeside location, Lake Garda communicates a natural link between Music and other curriculum areas such as Languages, History, Art and Geography.
+Wider curriculum links: Offering superb facilities alongside welcoming Italian culture and a stunning lakeside location, Lake Garda communicates a natural link between Drama and other curriculum areas such as Languages, History, Art and Geography.

 Pavilion's Drama Tours